Cannabis SEO experts often say that top-notch content is the most relevant aspect of your website.

 Although website owners rarely think about previously given links, there is always a chance that your backlinks will be removed.

-In most cases this won’t happen and won’t be an issue.
+In most cases, this won’t happen and won’t be an issue.

-However, you need to consider the fact that you might pay for some guest posts which might eventually be removed and as such it is a direct loss.
+However, you need to consider the fact that you might pay for some guest posts which might eventually be removed, and as such, it is a direct loss.

 Future of guest posting

-Like the issue with link removal, this isn’t something that should concern you right now.
+As the issue with link removal, this isn’t something that should concern you right now.

 Although it will be hard to create an algorithm that will with certainty be able to determine whether something is a guest post or not.
 This is precisely why it hasn’t been done so far.